 Get access to the free pattern, as well as access to all my other free patterns, by clicking the button below.

 Print pattern at 100%.
 (See a tutorial on printing and assembling patterns here.)

 The images below show how to sew the full-size version of the otter, and the video tutorial above shows how to sew the tiny otter.
 The tiny otter is made using the same instructions as the large otter with a few exceptions:

 The ears are the most difficult part of the tutorial.
 If you find that they are too tedious to sew, you can cut the ears out of felt instead, or you can leave them out all together.
 Remember that sewing soft toys should be fun!
 Feel free to modify your otter to make it easier, and don’t stress over making it perfect.
 If your ears are a little wonky, or the nose is crooked, it just adds character!

 For the whiskers, you can use all-purpose or upholstery thread, or you can use a single strand of embroidery floss.
 There are a number of ways to attach whiskers, but this is the method that works best for me:

 If you’d like to try sewing an otter with organic fabric, I have fabric kits available with just the right amount of hand-dyed organic fabric to complete the project.
-I also have Pick 2 Kits for sewing both a full-size and a tiny otter.

 Check out the other 2018 Sew a Softie tutorials below!